Shikaga/PitchBlackAnalysis/index.md

 What are we meant to make of a franchise or Rated R movies in which the hero doesn't even have an implied sex scene?
 The fact is, Riddick's sexual orientation isn't even important.
 Survival Instinct is his core being, and any sexual motivation he may have is completely irrelevant.

 But then, why would he even say the line?
 Because it the role that he thinks that he needs to play.
-He is fucking with everyone, Santana, Johns, Sidekick #3 and ???Starbuck is no different.
+He is fucking with everyone, Santana, Johns, Sidekick #3 and Dahl is no different.

 Riddick is expert of human character, he knows the characters better than they know himself: We see this in *Pitch Black* in the way that he interacts with Fry and Johns, cutting to their weakest points with surgical accuracy.

-Within a second of meeting ???Starbuck he knows exactly what is up and what he needs to say to piss her off, and does so immediately.
+Within a second of meeting Dahl he knows exactly what is up and what he needs to say to piss her off, and does so immediately.
 Is it reprehensible?
 Yes.
 Is it what Riddick's character would do?
 Absolutely.

 Johns
 -----

-And while many people might argue that it is a shame that ???Starbuck has to be a lesbian just because she is a strong female character, I definitely think that one of the characters of *Riddick* should have been homosexual.
-But it isn't ???Starbuck.
+And while many people might argue that it is a shame that Dahl has to be a lesbian just because she is a strong female character, I definitely think that one of the characters of *Riddick* should have been homosexual.
+But it isn't Dahl.

 The return of a Johns in *Riddick* is actually really interesting.
 The addition of a family member bent on revenge alla  *Die Hard with a Vengeance (1995)* was something that could have been really interesting if it had been executed correctly.